RFK Jr. deputy Jim O'Neill picked to temporarily lead CDC after former head Susan Monarez's ouster

 CBS News has reached out to the White House for comment.

 He will take over the CDC after a tumultuous 24 hours for the Atlanta-based public health agency.
-Susan Monarez was terminated by the White House after just weeks on the job Wednesday, leading her lawyers to argue that only President Trump can lawfully fire her.
+Susan Monarez was terminated by the White House on Wednesday after just weeks on the job, leading her lawyers to argue that only President Trump can lawfully fire her.
 They also allege Monarez was "targeted" for resisting "unscientific, reckless directives."

-Several other top CDC leaders also resigned, in some cases criticizing the Trump administration's views on vaccines or cuts to the agency.
+At least four other top CDC leaders have also resigned in recent days, in some cases criticizing the Trump administration's views on vaccines or cuts to the agency.

 O'Neill has served as deputy HHS secretary since June, after working at the agency during former President George W. Bush's administration.
 His HHS biography credits him with leading reforms at the Food and Drug Administration to "overhaul food safety regulations" in the late 2000s.